3scale/3scale-operator/doc/developeruser-reference.md

 * The *type* field is a string with the following possible values:
   * *Invalid*: Invalid object.
 This is not a transient error, but it reports about invalid spec and should be changed.
 The operator will not retry.
   * *Failed*: Indicates that an error occurred during synchronization.
 The operator will retry.
-  * *Ready*: Indicates the account has been successfully synchronized.
+  * *Ready*: Indicates the user has been successfully synchronized.
-  * *Waiting*: Indicates the account is waiting for some event to happen.
-The operator will retry.
+  * *Orphan*: The spec contains reference(s) to non existing resources.

 | **Field** | **json field**| **Type** | **Info** |
 | --- | --- | --- | --- |